Eslam-shaban/SocialMediaAnalysis_TkinterPython/README.md

 # Social Media Analysis Project using TkinterPython

+It is a desktop software for network analysis and visualization.
+It is a tool used by data analysts and researchers to explore graphs of different networks.
+It enables users to interact with the graphs in many ways like coloring and adjusting nodes and edges based on calculated metrics or existing features, filtering the graphs based on any criteria, applying different community detection methods, link prediction techniques, and detecting influential users.

 this project load graph data sets and deal with it:
 - View Graph
 - apply Community Detection